 Figure 3 shows an OMAG server platform with the cdoMetadataRepository local OMAG server running.

-Figure 3: Starting a logical OMAG Server through the operational services
+Figure 3: Starting a OMAG Server through the operational services

-Figure 4: An OMAG server platform running multiple logical OMAG servers
+Figure 4: An OMAG server platform running multiple OMAG servers

 License: CC BY 4.0, Copyright Contributors to the ODPi Egeria project.